-The Emergency Imaging Division of the Massachusetts General Hospital Department of Radiology not only provides imaging services for a Level I Trauma Center that treats 85,000 patients a year, but also runs the country's first emergency-imaging fellowship and develops protocols that are widely adopted by other ERs.
+The Emergency Imaging Division of the Massachusetts General Hospital Department of Radiology not only provides imaging services for a Level I Trauma Center that treats over 100,000 patients a year, but also runs the country's first emergency-imaging fellowship and develops protocols that are widely adopted by other ERs.

 Clinical Division: Emergency Imaging